visgl/deck.gl/README.md

 ![screenshot](screenshot.png)

-Design goals:
-- Provide overlays that plug directly into react-map-gl's overlay model, enabling overlays to work on maps.
-- Provide highly performant data visualization overlays in 2 and 3 dimensions.
-- Provide tested, highly performant layers for basic data visualization use cases, scatterplots, choropleths etc.
+Provide tested, highly performant layers for data visualization use cases, such as scatterplots, choropleths etc in 2 and 3 dimensions.
-- Allows easy creation of custom WebGL layers by subclassing `BaseLayer`.
-- Support efficient WebGL rendering in "data flow architecture" applications (i.e. React).
-- Special focus on buffer management, allowing both automatic buffer updates but also full application control of buffer allocation and management

-Features:
-- Web Mercator projections are handled in shader on GPU.
-No projections are done in JavaScript (unless needed for a uniform calculation or reverse projection of e.g. picked coordinate etc).
-Specify your lat,lon once and never touch it again.
-- Can accept data stored in any ES6 container (supporting \[Symbol.iterator\] iteration).
-- Automatic and manual WebGL buffer management to support.

 ## Installation